XI. FILING OF PATENT APPLICATIONS AND OTHER DOCUMENTS

 Filing of international patent applications and other documents

-International (PCT) applications and other documents relating to international applications may be filed with the European Patent Office in electronic form.
+International (PCT) applications and other documents relating to international applications may be filed with the EPO in electronic form.

 Filing of priority documents

-Articles 1 and 2 shall not apply to priority documents, unless they have been digitally signed by the issuing authority and the signature is accepted by the European Patent Office.
+Articles 1 and 2 do not apply to priority documents, unless they have been digitally signed by the issuing authority and the signature is accepted by the EPO.

-(1) Electronic filings of documents shall be made online or on admissible electronic data carriers.
+(1) Electronic filings of documents must be made online or on admissible electronic data carriers.

-(2) Electronic filings shall be made using the software provided free of charge by the European Patent Office.
+(2) Electronic filings are to be made using the software provided free of charge by the EPO.

-(3) Subject to prior approval by the European Patent Office, electronic filings may also be made using other software.
+(3) Subject to prior approval by the EPO, electronic filings may also be made using other software.

 Packaging of documents

-(1) The submissions referred to in Articles 1 and 2 shall be packaged using the software provided free of charge by the European Patent Office.
+(1) The submissions referred to in Articles 1 and 2 must be packaged using the software provided free of charge by the EPO.

-(2) Subject to prior approval by the European Patent Office, documents may also be packaged using other software.
+(2) Subject to prior approval by the EPO, documents may also be packaged using other software.

-(1) Where filed documents require signature, subject to Article 8 this may take the form of a facsimile signature, a text string signature or an enhanced electronic signature.
+(1) Where filed documents require signature, this may take the form of a facsimile signature, a text string signature or an enhanced electronic signature.

-(2) A facsimile signature shall be the facsimile reproduction of the filing person's signature.
+(2) A facsimile signature is a reproduction of the filing person's signature.

-(3) A text string signature shall be a string of characters, preceded and followed by a forward slash (/), selected by the signatory to provide evidence of his identity and of his intent to authenticate the message in question.
+(3) A text string signature is a string of characters, preceded and followed by a forward slash (/), selected by the signatory to prove his identity and his intent to sign.

-(4) An enhanced electronic signature shall be an electronic signature either issued by the European Patent Office or accepted by it.
+(4) An enhanced electronic signature is an electronic signature either issued by the EPO or accepted by it.

-(1) The authenticity of documents filed in accordance with Article 5(1) of this decision shall be confirmed by means of the certificates of electronic signatures issued or accepted by the European Patent Office.
+The authenticity of documents filed in accordance with Article 5(1) of this decision must be confirmed by means of the certificates of electronic signatures issued or accepted by the EPO.

-Date of filing of electronically filed patent applications and date of receipt of electronically filed documents
+Date of filing and date of receipt of documents

-(1) The date of filing accorded to a patent application filed in electronic form shall be the date on which the application documents thus transmitted were received at the European Patent Office or the competent national authority of the contracting state concerned, provided these documents satisfy the requirements of Article 80 EPC and Rule 40 EPC or of Article 11(1) PCT.
+(1) The date of filing accorded to a patent application filed in electronic form is the date on which the application documents thus transmitted were received at the EPO or the competent national authority of the contracting state concerned (hereinafter "the office"), provided these documents satisfy the requirements of Article 80 EPC and Rule 40 EPC or of Article 11(1) PCT.

-(3) The date of receipt accorded to documents subsequently filed with the European Patent Office in electronic form under Rule 2 EPC shall be the date on which they were received at the European Patent Office.
+(3) The date of receipt accorded to documents subsequently filed with the EPO in electronic form is the date on which they were received at the EPO.

 Acknowledgment of receipt

-(1) Receipt of documents filed online in accordance with this decision shall be acknowledged electronically within the submission session by the European Patent Office or the competent national authority of the contracting state concerned.
+(1) Receipt of documents filed online in accordance with this decision is acknowledged electronically within the submission session by the office.

-(2) Where such acknowledgment is not successfully transmitted, the Office shall transmit it by other means without delay, provided it has sufficient information at its disposal.
+(2) Where such acknowledgment is not successfully transmitted, the office will transmit it by other means without delay, provided it has sufficient information to do so.

-(3) The acknowledgment shall include the identity of the Office, the date and time of receipt, a reference or application number assigned by the Office, a list of the files transferred, and a hash value (the message digest).
+(3) The acknowledgment indicates the identity of the office, the date and time of receipt, a reference or application number assigned by the office, a list of the files transferred, and a hash value (the message digest).

-(4) Acknowledgment of receipt shall not imply the accordance of a date of filing.
+(4) Acknowledgment of receipt does not imply the accordance of a date of filing.

-(5) Documents filed on electronic data carriers shall be subject mutatis mutandis to the provisions governing the filing of documents on paper.
+(5) Documents filed on electronic data carriers are subject mutatis mutandis to the provisions governing the filing of documents on paper.

 Illegible or incomplete documents and infected files

-(1) Where a filed document is illegible or incomplete, that part of it which is illegible or incomplete shall be deemed not to have been received.
+(1) Where a filed document is illegible or incomplete, that part of it which is illegible or incomplete will be deemed not to have been received.

-(2) If a filed document is infected with a computer virus or contains other malicious software, it shall be deemed to be illegible.
-The Office shall not be obliged to either open it or process it.
+(2) If a filed document is infected with a computer virus or contains other malicious software, it will be deemed to be illegible.
+The office is not obliged to open or process it.

-(3) Where a filed document is found to be deficient within the meaning of paragraph 1 or 2, the sender, if identifiable, shall be notified without delay.
+(3) Where a filed document is found to be deficient within the meaning of paragraph 1 or 2, the sender, if identifiable, will be notified without delay.